 Manuscripts under review or revision

 Macchia, L., & Whillans, A.V.
 Understanding whether and when income inequality is associated with happiness: The case of Latin America.
-Target: World Development.
+Under review: World Development.

 Selected research in progress

 Macchia, L., & Oswald, A. The Easterlin Paradox in modern data.
 Target journal: Proceedings of the National Academy of Science.

 Macchia, L., Easterlin, R.A., & Plagnol, A.C.
 Trends and fluctuations in subjective well-being in Latin America since the 1990s.
 Target journal: World Development.

 Gonzalez, A., Macchia, L., & Whillans, A.V.
 The cycle of inequality: The parental transmission and behavioral consequences of children’s inequality attributions.
 Target journal: Psychological Science.

 Whillans, A.V., Macchia, L., Vanderwheele, T., Chen, Y., & Kim, E. How charitable giving shapes health and well-being: An outcome-wide longitudinal analysis.
 Target journal: Psychological Science.

 Giurge, L.*, Macchia, L.*, Whillans, A. V.*, & Yemiscigil, A.* How COVID-19 shapes students’ extrinsic and prosocial work values: The role of uncertainty, worry and reflection.
 Target journal: Organizational Behavior and Human Decision Processes.

 Plagnol, A., Kanji, S., Chung, H., & Macchia, L. The gendered division of the mental load among couples: Development and validation of a quantitative measure.